 Examination format & timing

-The examination consists of two parts (Part 1 and Part 2), and the dates and venues for the exam are published on the website as soon as they are known.
+The examination consists of two parts (Part 1 and Part 2), and the dates and venues for the exam are published on this website as soon as they are known.

 Part 1 - Multiple choice question paper (MCQ)

 Part 1 is a written examination, normally held twice a year, usually in Winter and Summer.
 It consists of 120 multiple choice questions (MCQ) in English only, covering the EBOPRAS syllabus, which is available on this website as part of the European Training Requirements.